State Water Board – Underground Storage Tank Biodiesel Regulations

 Key Provisions of Regulation

-The State Water Resources Control Board (State Water Board) proposes to amend California Code of Regulations, title 23, division 3, chapter 16 (California Underground Storage Tank (UST) Regulations), article 3, sections 2631 and 2631.2 (proposed amendments).
-The proposed amendment to section 2631 provides that diesel containing up to 20 percent biodiesel meeting the American Society of Testing and Materials International standard D7467 (B20) shall be recognized as equivalent to diesel for the purpose of complying with existing approval requirements for double-walled USTs unless any material or component of the UST system has been determined to not be compatible with B20.
-This proposed amendment allows double-walled UST owners and operators that wish to store B20 to comply with the California UST Regulations.
-The State Water Board also proposes to delete section 2631.2, which provided a temporary variance for biodiesel blends from June 1, 2009 to June 1, 2012, because it is inoperative.
+The State Water Resources Control Board (State Water Board) amended California Code of Regulations, title 23, division 3, chapter 16 (California Underground Storage Tank (UST) Regulations), article 3, sections 2631 and 2631.2 (amendments).
+The amendments to section 2631 provides that diesel containing up to 20 percent biodiesel meeting the American Society of Testing and Materials International standard D7467 (B20) shall be recognized as equivalent to diesel for the purpose of complying with existing approval requirements for double-walled USTs unless any material or component of the UST system has been determined to not be compatible with B20.
+This amendment allows double-walled UST owners and operators that wish to store B20 to comply with the California UST Regulations.
+The State Water Board also deleted section 2631.2, which provided a temporary variance for biodiesel blends from June 1, 2009 to June 1, 2012, because it is inoperative.

 California UST Regulations require that the primary and secondary containment, leak detection equipment, and all other UST equipment that comes into contact with the stored substance be approved for the storage of a specific hazardous substance.